giacomo-dantonio/learning/README.md

    *Clojure for the Brave and True*
    (Learn the Ultimate Language and Become a Better Programmer). 📚

+Kees Doets, Jan van Eijck
+   *The Haskell Road to Logic, Maths and Programming*.

 ### Software engineering

 Gene Kim, Jez Humble, Patrick Debois, John Willis, and Nicole Forsgren